-The tradeit ecommerce platform underpins extensive ecommerce and international expansion plans with its rich feature set, flexibility and scalability.
+The tradeit ecommerce platform underpins extensive ecommerce and international expansion plans with its rich feature set, flexibility and scalability allowing you to enter new markets with the least cost, risk and pain.

 Local language sites with complete translation variants management through the back office, including both Cyrillic and symbol based text.
 Full support for translated web copy, including double-byte characters, for product data, templates, media, page titles, metadata and URL structures for local search engine optimisation and a rich user experience.
-Fully translated versions of the ecommerce platform back office enabling local website management teams to control content.
+Integrate with services like Weglot for even quicker translations.

 Meet the unique needs of different geographic markets by enabling them to transact in their own currency whether it is Sterling, Dollars, Euros or Yen. tradeit can also deploy a duty calculator such as Bundle Box meaning customers will know the exact landed cost of their goods when ordering. tradeit enables merchants to offer multiple price lists in multiple currencies which are displayed on a configurable set of rules.